Los Angeles Existing Building Energy and Water Efficiency Ordinance

 The ordinance requires reporting on both energy and water consumption.
 If your report is in compliance with the City of Los Angeles, it will fulfill the requirements of the State of California’s AB 802 ordinance.

-For more information about the Los Angeles EBEWE program, call Charles at 415-497-3090 or visit our LA EBEWE Frequently Asked Questions.
-You may also go to:
+For more information about the Los Angeles EBEWE program, call Chuck at 415-497-3090 or visit our LA EBEWE Frequently Asked Questions.

 The Department of Building and Safety has an 82-page instruction guide for sending benchmark data, or you can contact Pegasus Energy Solutions.
 We have the expertise and experience to simplify the task for you.